Open Accessibility Menu

 Hide

 Anticoagulation is a term that describes the process of reducing the chance of blood clots forming.
-Due to certain conditions such as atrial fibrillation, mechanical heart valves, deep vein thrombosis, pulmonary embolism or other forms of blood clots, many patients require the use of an anticoagulant.
 By slowing down the clotting process with medications, the risk of developing future blood clots is reduced.

-To be effective, warfarin must be administered to maintain a prescribed level of anticoagulation.
-Close monitoring of warfarin is required to maintain a safe level of anticoagulation.
-Too much warfarin could potentially put the patient at risk for excessive bleeding complications.
-Not enough warfarin increases the risk of abnormal blood clots forming.
+To be effective, warfarin must be administered, and close monitoring of it is required to maintain a safe level of anticoagulation.
+Too much warfarin could potentially put a patient at risk for excessive bleeding complications, but not enough warfarin could increase the risk of abnormal blood clots forming.

 Related Locations